wisdom exchange Workshop

 In each workshop, artist Shirah Rubin will use examples of Jewish historical ethical wills as a guide to invite participants to reflect and record their wisdom so that it can be witnessed and shared through the project.

-Organizations may choose to participate in a virtual workshop via Zoom or an in-person workshop hosted either at your organization or at Turtle Studios in Newton.
+Organizations may choose to host a workshop in their facilities or have their event hosted at Turtle Studios in Newton.

 Duration: 1.5 hours